Sri Lanka rivals target defectors to end political crisis

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-COLOMBO: Attempts to win over MP defectors intensified in Sri Lanka’s constitutional crisis on Saturday amid growing pressure to let the suspended parliament hold a vote on the two rivals who each claim to be prime minister.
+COLOMBO: Attempts to win over MP defectors intensified in Sri Lanka´s constitutional crisis Saturday amid growing pressure to let the suspended parliament hold a vote on the two rivals who each claim to be prime minister.

 Ousted premier Ranil Wickremesinghe has refused to accept his sacking by President Maithripala Sirisena, who named former strongman president Mahinda Rajapakse in his place.